martinsumner/kv_index_tictactree/docs/DESIGN.md

 ### Constraints

-The objective is to have a simple and efficient way of validating all these relationships subject to the following constraints:
+The objective is to have a simple and efficient way of validating all these relationships subject to the following constraints and conditions:

 - The AAE system should not place a dependancy on how the vnodes store their data in the partitions.